-(1) Except where an existing system is retrofit, nothing in this chapter requires a person that acquired a product or equipment containing a prohibited substance prior to an effective date of the prohibition in Table 1 of this chapter cease use of that product or equipment.
+(1) Except where an existing system is retrofitted, nothing in this chapter requires a person that acquired a product or equipment containing a prohibited substance prior to the effective date of the prohibition in Regulation .03B of this chapter to cease use of that product or equipment.

-(2) Products or equipment manufactured prior to the applicable effective date of the restrictions specified in Table 1 of this chapter (including spray foam systems not yet applied on site) may be sold, imported, exported, distributed, installed, and used after the specified date of prohibition.
+(2) Products or equipment manufactured prior to the applicable effective date of the restrictions specified in Regulation .03B of this chapter (including spray foam systems not yet applied on-site) may be sold, imported, exported, distributed, installed, and used after the specified date of prohibition.

 C. Disclosure Statement.
-As of the effective date listed in Table 1 of this chapter, any person who manufactures for sell or entry into commerce in the State, products or equipment in the air-conditioning, refrigeration, foam, or aerosol propellant end-uses listed in Regulation .03 of this chapter, must provide a written disclosure to the buyer.

-(1) For motor-bearing refrigeration and air-conditioning equipment that is not factory-charged or pre-charged with a refrigerant, the disclosure or label must state:

-"This equipment is prohibited from using any substance on the "List of Prohibited Substances" for that specific end-use, in accordance with State regulations for hydrofluorocarbon."
+(1) Except for acceptable uses as listed in Regulation .03C of this chapter, as of the effective date listed in Regulation .03B of this chapter, any person who manufactures for sale, lease, rent, install, or use products or equipment in the air-conditioning, refrigeration, foam, or aerosol propellant end-uses listed in Regulation .03 of this chapter, shall provide a written disclosure to the buyer.
+(2) For motor-bearing refrigeration and air-conditioning equipment that is not factory-charged or pre-charged with a refrigerant, the disclosure or label shall state: "This equipment is prohibited from using any substance on the "List of Prohibited Substances" for that specific end-use, in accordance with State regulations for hydrofluorocarbons."

-(2) Except for products and equipment with existing labeling required by state building codes and safety standards which contain the information required in C(2)(a) and (b) of this regulation, the disclosure or label for refrigeration and air-conditioning equipment that are factory-charged or pre-charged with a refrigerant should include:
+(3) Except for products and equipment with existing labeling required by State building codes and safety standards which contain the information required in this subsection, the disclosure or label for refrigeration and air-conditioning equipment that are factorycharged or pre-charged with a refrigerant shall include: